qualcomm/mrtk2-add-on-for-use-with-android-xr/README.md

 ## License

-MRTK2 Add-on for use with AndroidXR is licensed under the [MIT License](https://spdx.org/licenses/MIT.html).
+MRTK2 Add-on for use with Android XR is licensed under the [MIT License](https://spdx.org/licenses/MIT.html).
 See [LICENSE.txt](LICENSE.txt) for the full license text.